-I would probably like it even more if the piece was just two or three millimeters thinner, but it really makes a strong impression even as it is.
+I would probably like it even more if the piece was just two or three millimeters thinner, but it makes a strong impression even as it is.

 Case & Strap